techdivision/import-docs/02.documentation/04.libraries/docs.md

 visible: true
 ---

 As this is the main library that provides Magento 2 import core functionality, the specific functionality to import products, category etc. is part of additional libraries.

-## Core Libraries CE
+## CE

 These are the M2IF core libraries for the Magento 2 Community Edition (CE).